Meet Arielle Hochberg, Bio-Medical Sciences Student

 Arielle Hochberg was born in New Zealand and grew up in Australia.
 Her family maintained strong ties to Israel.
 During her undergraduate studies at the University of Sydney, Arielle received a scholarship that enabled her to spend a semester at the Rothberg International School at the Hebrew University.
 It was there she discovered the research internship program and met Prof. Tal Burstyn-Cohen.
 As a student of neuroscience, Arielle was welcomed into Prof. Burstyn-Cohen’s lab, studying the development of immune cells in the brain.
 At the end of the semester, Prof. Burstyn-Cohen invited Arielle to return after completing her BSc.

 In 2018 Arielle began studying in the Hebrew University’s International Graduate Bio-Medical Sciences Program.
-She has been investigated the role of Protein S in microglia (immune cells of the brain) following traumatic brain injury.
+She has been investigating the role of Protein S in microglia (immune cells of the brain) following traumatic brain injury.
 While conducting her research, she has taken full advantage of the university’s resources and facilities, as well as collaborated with other labs.

 I achieved much more than I thought possible.
 My understanding of science and research techniques has expanded substantially and I have developed the ability to work independently and in groups, design experiments, generate ideas, teach others and most of all I feel like I am making a contribution to the scientific world.